 What is Best Time to Visit Phuket?

 High season in Phuket starts in November and ends in April.
 Peak high season is in January and February.
-Low season runs from May to October.
+Low season runs from May to October because of occasional storms.
 Peak low season is in July and August.

 The districts of Phuket can be broken down into three main types.